Checklist for applications for clinical trials with medical devices

 4. Purpose

-1. Rationale and purpose of the trial, including whether the trial is within the framework of the device's CE marking.
-For non-CE marked equipment, it should be indicated whether the purpose of the trial is to obtain CE marking.
+1. Rationale and Objective of the Trial, including whether the trial is conducted within the framework of the device’s CE marking.
+For devices that are not CE-marked, indicate whether the purpose of the trial is to obtain CE marking.

 5. Method

-1. Including design, methodology and use of control group and randomization
+1. This includes design, methodology, as well as the use of a control group and randomization.

-4. Indicate if algorithms are used in the equipment
+3. Indicate if algorithms are used in the device.

-1. Power calculation or other statistical consideration that justifies the number of test subjects
+1. Power calculation or other statistical considerations justifying the number of participants.

-1. Including safety measures that minimize pain, inconvenience, fear and other risks
+1. This includes safety measures to minimize pain, discomfort, fear, and other risks.

 Describe:

-If the material is stored in a research biobank (i.e. beyond 5-7 days from extraction)
+If the material is stored in a research biobank (i.e., for more than 5-7 days):

 If project material is sent abroad:

-6. That the data protection regulation and data protection law are complied with.
-When transferring to third countries, additionally disclose that Chapter V of the data protection regulation is complied with
+6. How the General Data Protection Regulation (GDPR) and data protection laws are complied with.
+For transfer to third countries, additionally explain how Chapter V of the GDPR is adhered to.

-If there is surplus biological material after the project's completion
+If there is surplus biological material after the project concludes, See Biobank Guidelines, Section 5.2.2:

-9. Whether the material is stored for future research, and that data protection rules continue to be complied with
+8. Whether it will be stored for future research, and that data protection rules will continue to be followed.

-If additional material is also taken for future unspecified research:
+If extra material is collected for future unspecified research:

-10. This is not the committee's jurisdiction, but is regulated by the data protection regulation and data protection law.
-However, it can be indicated in the protocol that participants will be asked separately about this in order to subsequently be able to document that the material in the biobank has been extracted in connection with the specific research project
+9. This is outside the committee's authority but is regulated by GDPR and data protection laws.
+However, it can be stated in the protocol that participants will be separately asked for consent to document that the material in the biobank was collected for the specific research project.

 If project material is imported:

-11. Submit documentation/declaration from company/institution that the material has been extracted/collected in an ethically responsible manner in accordance with the legislation at the collection site and legally exported from the country
+10. Submit documentation/declaration from the institution/company stating that the material was collected in an ethically responsible manner, in accordance with the laws at the collection site and legally performed by the country.

-If information from the patient record is to be used for the project, the following must be described:
+If patient record information is to be used in the project, the following should be described:

-2. Processing of personal data in the project
+13. Processing of Personal Data in the Project

 1. Describe who initiated the trial.